Edward-Perez/game-show-app/README.md

 ### Project 4 from the Treehouse Full Stack Javascript TechDegree program.
 **_Display's knowledge of Object-Oriented Programming with JavaScript._**

 This project is a word guessing game named "Phrase Hunter".
-A user will either click on a onscreen keyboard or type to uncover a hidden phrase.
-If they failed to uncover any values in the phrase 5x, game is over with a loss.
-I will use a OOP approach to create install logic, render HTML elements, and validate user inputs.
+A user will either click on a onscreen keyboard or type an alphabetical value to uncover a hidden phrase.
+If they failed to uncover any values in the phrase after 5 attempts the game is over as a loss.
+I will use a OOP approach to create, install logic, render HTML elements, and validate user inputs.

 ### Project Requirements
 * Game Class